Walk safer and smarter outside

 Two seniors walk on a paved path

-“Walking is the best form of exercise — it’s what your body was designed to do,” says Pete McCall, M.S.
-He’s an adjunct professor of exercise and nutrition sciences at San Diego State University.
-And he’s the host of the All About Fitness podcast.
+“Walking is the best form of exercise — it’s what your body was designed to do,” says Pete McCall, MS. He’s the founder of All About Fitness Education Solutions, based in San Diego.

 Walking outside also gives you the added perks of fresh air and natural light.
 Still, walking is not risk-free.
 It can raise your chance of falling, for starters.
 Most injuries from falls are minor, such as cuts, scrapes and bruises.
-But 1 out of 5 falls cause more serious injuries, such as broken bones or head injuries.* And when the weather is hot, you need to think about overheating or becoming dehydrated too.*
+But one out of five falls cause more serious injuries, such as broken bones or head injuries.* And when the weather is hot, you need to think about overheating or becoming dehydrated too.*

 The good news: You can stay safe while you stride with a little planning.
 Check out these tips before you step out, and then put them to good use.